ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 ## Avoiding Over-Fetching

 All helper methods tries to limit the amount data fetched from data store by looking at what was requested, read more about this [here](documentation/SelectFromRequest.md).

+## Requirements

+Requires [GraphQL for .NET Server](https://github.com/graphql-dotnet/server) minimum version 4.0 or that ExecutionOptions.RequestServices is defined when calling ExecuteAsync.